apache/incubator-pegasus-website/_community/proposal.md

 They are already committers and contributors to the Pegasus Github project.
 All have been involved with the source code that has been released under an open source license, and several of them also have experience developing code in an open source environment.

-Though the core set of Developers do not have Apache Open Source experience, there are plans to onboard individuals with Apache open source experience on to the project.
+Several of the developers among XiaoMi Storage Team are committers and/or PMC members on other ASF projects (Kudu, HBase et al).
+They will guide others to practice the Apache Way together along with other incubator mentors.

 ### Homogenous Developers